 To be eligible for an Express Entry visa to Canada through the FSWP, you must qualify and meet the requirements set by the government which include: work experience in an eligible job; scoring a minimum of 67 points for six factors (age, language, education, adaptability, valid Canadian job offer, and work experience); supplying supporting documents that the criteria set for FSWP have been satisfactorily met; demonstrating good character, health, and financial stability to provide for and sustain oneself and the accompanying family members; paying administrative and other fees (Canadian Visa Application Fee, Right of Permanent Residence Fee, Permanent Resident Card, Educational Credential Assessment, medical exam, fee for language evaluation test, etc.) and other requirements.
 The application process for Canadian immigration through the Federal Skilled Worker Program will commence after completing the online Express Entry profile.
 Canadian Online Immigration works with authorized immigration consultants who can help you to prepare and submit your application and documents correctly.

-The Federal Skilled Worker Program is a points-based Canadian immigration program for skilled immigrant workers who have a minimum of 1-year full-time work experience within the last 10 years in an eligible occupation categorized as Skill Level A, B or Skill Type 0 by the NOC or National Occupation Classification in Canada.
+The Federal Skilled Worker Program is a points-based Canadian immigration program for skilled immigrant workers who have a minimum of 1-year full-time work experience within the last 10 years in an eligible occupation categorized as Skill Level 0, 1, 2 or 3 by the 2021 NOC or National Occupation Classification in Canada.

 These are the qualifying Canadian job categories with several examples of relevant occupations that are eligible for the FSWP:

-Technical and Skilled Trades Jobs – Technical occupations and skilled trades are Canadian jobs categorized under Skill Level B in the NOC.
+Technical and Skilled Trades Jobs – Technical occupations and skilled trades are Canadian jobs categorized under Skill Levels 2 and 3 in the 2021 NOC.
 These jobs require post-secondary education or other adequate training.
 Examples of jobs under this category include: bakers, aircraft mechanics, butchers, crane operators, chefs, glaziers, carpenters, heavy-duty equipment mechanics, machinists, electricians, logging machine operators, oil and gas well drillers, power engineers, plumbers, power system operators, welders and other skilled trades and technical occupations.

 Minimum Points Requirement

-A skilled immigrant worker who wishes to enter Canada under the Federal Skilled Worker Program must at least have 67 points out of 100 possible from the six factors – proficiency in English and/or French for a possible 28 points; eligible work experience for 15 points possible; education for 25 points possible; age for 12 points possible; a valid job offer from an employer in Canada for full-time work for at least one year for jobs classified under Skill Level A, B, or Skill Type 0 for 10 points possible; and a maximum of 10 points for adaptability (which may be received for the English, and/or French language skills of the spouse or partner of the applicant, previous studies from the applicant or partner or spouse in Canada, arranged employment in Canada, and if the applicant or spouse or partner has a family member residing in Canada).
+A skilled immigrant worker who wishes to enter Canada under the Federal Skilled Worker Program must at least have 67 points out of 100 possible from the six factors – proficiency in English and/or French for a possible 28 points; eligible work experience for 15 points possible; education for 25 points possible; age for 12 points possible; a valid job offer from an employer in Canada for full-time work for at least one year for jobs classified under Skill Level 0, 1, 2 or 3 for 10 points possible; and a maximum of 10 points for adaptability (which may be received for the English, and/or French language skills of the spouse or partner of the applicant, previous studies from the applicant or partner or spouse in Canada, arranged employment in Canada, and if the applicant or spouse or partner has a family member residing in Canada).

 To ensure that the applicant and/or partner or spouse has successfully met the criteria for the Federal Skilled Worker Program, they must submit proper documentation as proof.
 For instance, a certificate with official test scores is required showing a passing score on an authorized language evaluation test like the TEF or IELTS taken within two years prior to the application to prove the necessary skills for comprehension, reading, speaking, and writing of the English and/or French language(s).
 The skilled worker may also be required to get a positive ECA or Educational Credential Assessment to prove that the education the applicant gained elsewhere is comparable to an education obtained in Canada.
 The applicant and his/her family members must supply proof of good health through a medical exam and good character through a valid police clearance.
 In addition, the immigrant must also provide proof of funds to validate the ability to sustain himself/herself and all the family members moving to Canada with them.